-It's been a couple of weeks since returning from the Cannes Lions and already it is taking on that surreal feeling, not too dissimilar to organising and taking part in any big event.
+It's been a couple of weeks since returning from the Cannes Lions and already it is taking on that surreal feeling, not too dissimilar to organizing and taking part in any big event.
 It's only when some time has passed that one really gets perspective on what the week held for us.
 We hosted over 100 people at several events.
 We had a global crew from our creatives, planners, producers and researchers.
 We launched our EARNED BRAND study.
 We produced content on-the-ground.
 We met with a ton of clients.
 We went through a gamut of emotions as we won, didn't win and then won again at the award ceremonies.
 We learned and laughed with Sir Ken Robinson at our Earned Brand panel and subsequent dinner.
 Oh... and did I mention interviewing Will Smith on the main stage, as well as hearing him inspire guests as we partnered with him and his Just Water team at breakfast?

 It was quite a week.